TheOdinProject/curriculum/foundations/html_css/css-foundations/intro-to-css.md

 <div class="lesson-note" markdown="1">

-#### Note

-A `<div>` is one of the basic HTML elements.
+ **Note:** A `<div>` is one of the basic HTML elements.
 It is simply an empty container.
 In general, it is best to use other tags such as `<h1>` or `<p>` for content in your projects, but as we learn more about CSS you'll find that there are many cases where the thing you need is just a container for other elements.
-Many of our exercises use plain `<div>`s for simplicity.
+Many of our exercises use the `<div>`in its regular form for simplicity.
 Later lessons will go into much more depth about when it is appropriate to use the various HTML elements.
 </div>

 ### Selectors